MarkMuranov/ECE-141A-Assignment-3/README.md

     - In C++, we can separate this `number` type into distinct `long` and `double` types to correctly store the values.
 - For a more detailed and formal description, check out [json.org](https://www.json.org/json-en.html).

-We have addition JSON examples in this repository, feel free to look through them to better familiarize yourself with the syntax.
+We have addition JSON examples in this repository (in `Resources`), feel free to look through them to better familiarize yourself with the syntax.

 ## 1. The Parser